 When you text the number, they pretend to be a member of my team.
 They often provide my logo and links to my website.
 The scammer will claim they offer on-site services, and attempt to get you to send payment via Cashapp, PayPal, zelle or bitcoin.
 They often ask for partial payment up front and the rest will be due after finding your pet.

 How to Avoid this Scam

 Lost Pet Research is operated by me, Danielle Robertson, and I currently do not have any employees, contractors or interns.
-My business numbers are 413-722-5678 and 413-367-7171.
-If someone contacts you from any other number, they are a scam.
+My business number is 413-367-7171.
+If someone contacts you from any other number, they are probably a scam.

 To be safe, please only purchase lost pet consultations and guides through my website.
 All on-site services are scheduled through my Lost Pet Form.
 I start most scheduling via email (info or email@example.com) and will talk to you before you make a reservation.

 What to do if someone attempted to scam you

 If possible, please send me screenshot showing the Facebook post and messages with the scammer (send to firstname.lastname@example.org or via Facebook message).
 I can use this information to warn the Facebook page admins to watch out for these lost pet scams.

 You can also submit a report with the FTC and try reporting the Facebook profile of the person initiating the scams.
 If someone succeeds in scamming you out of money, you may also want to contact local law enforcement.

 Scammers are impersonating many lost pet rescue businesses and volunteer groups.
 Some are also creating made up businesses.
 They will offer to provide search dogs, assistance searching or trapping, or phone call alerts (to name a few).